cns-iu/nwb/branches/tycho/README.md

 ### Finishing the Sci2 Build with Ant

+There are Ant build files that complete the Sci2 tool, by adding some important plug-ins that aren't built by Maven.

+#### Adding Ant-Contrib

 Before this will work, you will need to add the [Ant-Contrib] (http://ant-contrib.sourceforge.net/) library to Ant.
 You do this by downloading the library, unzipping it, and placing the jar in one of [several locations]